3rd September 2020

 Of the few suppliers that we trade with, which are either headquartered or have warehousing based within the EU we are currently working closely with them during the current transition in order to mitigate any supply or trade issues when (or if ) they should arise.
 However we are already in a position to source any affected materials and components from alternative suppliers outside of the EU on either a temporary or permanent basis with the minimum of disruption should supplies from the EU be interrupted.

-Due to the much documented World-Wide supply issues and long lead times with MLCC and several other components over the last few years, Nortek already maintains stock holding of several months worth of key and critical components used within our customers’ products and this stock will cover our production order book throughout any changes in our supply chain.
+Due to the much documented World-Wide supply issues and long lead times with MLCC Capacitors and several other components over the last few years, Nortek already maintains stock holding of several months worth of general key components used within all Electronic products and this stock will cover our existing production order book throughout any changes in our supply chain.

 Legislation & Certification